5 things you didn’t know about Portugal

 They eat Bacalao every day

-If you would like to incorporate a visit to Portugal as part of your Camino trip you have both the Portuguese Way and the Portuguese Coastal Way to choose from, all routes lead to Santiago de Compostela.
+If you would like to incorporate a visit to Portugal as part of your Camino trip, you can choose to walk or cycle the Camino Portugues which takes you all the way to Santiago de Compostela.